Rough scaly spots on sun-damaged skin are called solar keratoses. They are also known as

 - Diclofenac gel

-Diclofenac in hyaluran gel has been used successfully to treat solar keratoses, and is well tolerated.
-This product is not available in New Zealand (August 2005).
+Diclofenac in hyaluran gel has been used successfully to treat solar keratoses.
+Applied twice daily for 3 months, it is well tolerated.
+This product is not available in New Zealand (May 2013).

 Prevention of keratoses